Hookworm life cycle – 2 charts and background information

-The hookworm life cycle is set out below.
-I have recently built a page on deworming cat treatments and earlier a page on cat parasites.
-I must be obsessed with them!
-This page follows in that tradition.
+The hookworm life cycle is set out below in a chart.
+I also have a page on deworming cat treatments and a page on cat parasites.
 Several species of hookworm can infect domestic cats.
-They are blood sucking parasites and one species, the most common in the USA can cause serious blood loss in young kittens.
+They are blood sucking endoparasites and one species, the most common in the USA can cause serious blood loss in young kittens.

 Larvae that are infective are either ingested by a cat or the larvae penetrate the cat’s skin.